ultrabug/py3status/py3status/modules/README.md

 ### <a name="wwan_status"></a>wwan_status

-Display current network and ip address for newer Huwei modems.
+Display network and IP address for newer Huwei modems.

 It is tested for Huawei E3276 (usb-id 12d1:1506) aka Telekom Speed Stick LTE III but may work on other devices, too.